isomerpages/psd-corp/newsroom/speeches/_posts/2025-07-08-post-Speech by Minister Chan Chun Sing at Spark: Public Service Festival Opening 2025.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <em><u>Tightening Constraints</u></em>
 </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-a.&nbsp;&nbsp;&nbsp; First, tightening constraints <a rel="noopener noreferrer nofollow" target="_blank">— from manpower to budget and carbon.</a> By
-2030, one in four Singaporeans will be over 65, up from one in 40 in 1965.
+a.&nbsp;&nbsp;&nbsp; First, tightening constraints — from manpower to budget and carbon.
+By 2030, one in four Singaporeans will be over 65, up from one in 40 in 1965.
 This ageing will more than triple our healthcare spending from what we spent just 10 years ago in 2015, and this will tighten our fiscal space considerably.
 Then, there is climate change, which has introduced carbon budget as a new constraint for us to manage.
 Many of these constraints are interconnected, and therefore the solutions need to be developed holistically and across different silos, achieving different trade-offs across different domains.</p>